close up of someone's crossed legs balancing a laptop computer in their lap

 Qualitative research focuses on the collection and analysis of non-numerical data (text, video, audio) to understand different people’s experiences, views and opinions, to explore issues and generate new ideas.

-The Review has commissioned a participative, qualitative research project with the principle aim being to understand the full range of outcomes for young people with gender dysphoria.
-The research will seek to capture young people’s perspectives on their journeys, including into adulthood, and their views on how services could and should be delivered in the future.
-Perspectives will also be gathered from parents and carers, professionals delivering services, teaching staff, commissioners of services and other relevant individuals.
+The Review commissioned a participative, qualitative research project with the principle aim being to understand the full range of outcomes for young people with gender dysphoria.
+The research sought to capture young people’s perspectives on their journeys, including into adulthood, and their views on how services could and should be delivered in the future.
+Perspectives were also gathered from parents and carers, professionals delivering services, teaching staff, commissioners of services and other relevant individuals.

 All research in the NHS is looked at by an independent group of people, called a Research Ethics Committee, to protect your interests.
 This requires the research team to produce a structured protocol outlining how they will do research.
-This study has been reviewed by the Health Research Authority and has received formal ethical approval (IRAS Project ID: 306023; protocol reference 1576699; REC Ref: 21/SW/018).
+This study was reviewed by the Health Research Authority and received formal ethical approval (IRAS Project ID: 306023; protocol reference 1576699; REC Ref: 21/SW/018).

 Survey of gender clinics